rrherr/loops/loops/noah_kahan/maine.md

 Bad, I'll miss this place, your head and your heart
 And my dad still tells me when they're playing your songs
-Laughing at the way that you would say
+Laughing at the way
+That you would say
 "If only, baby, there were cameras in the traffic lights
 They'd make me a star
 They'd make me a star"